MicroEJ/docs/KernelDeveloperGuide/gettingStarted.rst

 ~~~~~~~~~~~~~~~~~~

 In the Package Explorer, right-click on the firmware project and select
-:guilabel:`Build Module`.
-The build of the firmware and virtual
+:guilabel:`Build with EasyAnt`.
+The build of the Firmware and Virtual
-device may take several minutes.
+Device may take several minutes.
 When the build is succeed, the folder
 ``myfirmware > target~ > artifacts`` contains the firmware output artifacts
 (see :ref:`in_out_artifacts`) :